Jacob-OTW/BCOTI/README.md

 ## Setting image settings

-The BCOTI uses the WiFi interface of the esp32 board to act as a web server to host a basic WebUI.
-To start the unit with WiFi enabled,
+The BCOTI uses the Wi-Fi interface of the esp32 board to act as a web server to host a basic WebUI.
+To start the unit with Wi-Fi enabled,

 1. hold down the push-button and then supply the unit with power, so either plug in your cable (given the poti is already enabled) or enable the poti, keep the button held down for a short moment, then let go.

-2. Open your phones WiFi settings and connect to "BCOTI", the password is "wifipass1234"
+2. Open your phones Wi-Fi settings and connect to "BCOTI", the password is "wifipass1234"

 3. Inside a web browser, open "192.168.4.1".

 4. At the top you select the active preset, so the one being both used by the unit in real time, and the one you make changes to.

-5. You can either enable or disable a preset, this determins if the preset will be used, or skipped when using the push button on the unit.
+5. You can either enable or disable a preset, this determines if the preset will be used, or skipped when using the push button on the unit.

 6. Once you made all your changes, reboot the unit to run it on the normal mode.
 Then use the push button to cycle through your active presets.